-By signing the Principles for Responsible Investment and the standards.
-With the aid of a specialist, independent consultancy firm, we have translated these standards into over 60 criteria for screening investments in relation to a wide range of fields: anti-corruption, arms, animal welfare and nuclear energy. on the basis of these criteria.
+By signing the Principles for Responsible Investment and the UN Global Compact, Van Lanschot opted to define its investment policy on the basis of these generally accepted standards.
+With the aid of a specialist, independent consultancy firm, we have translated these standards into over 60 criteria for screening investments in relation to a wide range of fields: human rights, employment rights, environmental protection, anti-corruption, arms, animal welfare and nuclear energy.
+Every quarter, the consultancy firm assesses our investments on the basis of these criteria.
 If a company or investment fund is found not to meet one or more of these criteria, we engage with them and try to bring about improvements.
-If the company or fund manager refuses to cooperate, we dispose
+If the company or fund manager refuses to cooperate, we dispose of the investment.